-Partners are required to complete a registration form.
-This ensures your partner understands the conditions under which they are staying and also ensures that the hospital complies with our emergency evacuation procedures and can account for partners in an emergency.
+Your support person/partners are required to complete a registration form.
+This ensures they understand the conditions under which they are staying and also ensures that the hospital complies with our emergency evacuation procedures and can account for support persons in an emergency.
 Registration should be completed at the Front Reception.